Entropicsky/mycursorrules/global.md

 ### Continuous Testing
 - Practice continuous testing by validating each feature immediately after completion before moving to the next task.
 - Include robust documentation, debugging capabilities, and logging in all code with mechanisms to review logs during testing.
-- Keep the agent_notes documents up to
+- Keep the agent_notes documents up to date with testing processes and results.

 ### Bug Resolution
 When encountering bugs, not only fix the immediate issue but: